 In developed countries, chancroid is rare.
-In 2017, only 7 cases of chancroid were reported in the United States.
+In 2018, only 3 cases of chancroid were reported in the United States.
 But it is a common cause of genital sores throughout much of the developing world.
 Because chancroid causes genital sores, people who have it are more likely to become infected with and to spread the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more (HIV).

 Symptoms begin 3 to 7 days after infection.
 Small, painful blisters form on the genitals or around the anus and rapidly rupture to form shallow, open sores with ragged edges.
 These sores may enlarge and join together.
 Occasionally, these sores become deeper and damage other tissues.

 The lymph nodes in the groin may form a bubo (an enlarged and tender group of regional lymph nodes).
 They sometimes become matted together, in some cases forming a collection of pus (abscess).
 The skin over the abscess may become red and shiny and may break down and discharge pus from the lymph nodes onto the skin.
 Sores may form in other areas of the skin.

 Doctors suspect chancroid in people with one or more painful genital sores (ulcers) that have no obvious cause, especially if they have been in areas of the world where the infection is common.